 *Please have extra USD on hand in case the customs officials charge more at the border crossing.

 Please note that while MOST countries require a Visa ahead of time for Vietnam, certain countries may be allowed entrance for 15 days with proof of exit.
 As of July 1st, 2015 this will include citizens of Scandinavian countries, Japan, Russia, the UK, France, Germany, Spain and Italy.
 However, we STRONGLY recommend checking with your Embassy on the requirements as these change often.
 Please contact your Foreign Ministry for up to date entry/exit requirements.
+Your sales agent can assist with departure documentation from Vietnam once we are within 30 days from departure.

 Please also make sure you have access to at least an additional USD $200 (or equivalent) as an ‘emergency’ fund, to be used when circumstances outside our control (ex. a natural disaster) require a change to our planned route.
 This is a rare occurrence!